kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 # Process Permissions

 The last topic of our general learning will be process permissions.
 We now understand how permissions are assigned to **files**.
-What we have yet to discuss is how permission are assigned to **processes**.
+What we have yet to discuss is how permissions are assigned to **processes**.

 A process is created when a user executes a file.
 This obviously requires that user to have execute permission, which has been discussed at length above.
 When the process is created, it itself acquires certain permissions, which allow the process to interact with other files in the system.

-By default, the process inherits permissions from the user which began the process.
+By default, the process inherits permissions from the user which began ("spawned") the process.
 As such, running a command as `root` or with `sudo` gives the resulting process greater power to change the system than if it was run as a regular user.
 Certain commands require additional privileges, while others do not.
-As an exercise, let's use the `ps -aux` command to view our currently-running processes:
+As an exercise, let's use the `ps -aux` command to view some of our currently-running processes:

 {% highlight bash %}
 vagrant@default-ubuntu-1404:~$ ps -aux | head